jeromeetienne/workshop-devfest/slides/slides.md

 * threejs boilerplate
 * then spaceships
 * then move it via keyboard
-* then planets and star
+* then planets and stars
-* then collision
+* then collisions
 * then sounds

 --